 About Workshop Architecture

 Workshop Architecture was founded in 2008 by James Staughton and Tony Styant-Browne.
-Tony has recently stepped down as director (now a consultant within the practice), whilst Simon Whibley (formerly of Simon Whibley Architecture) has joined Workshop Architecture as co-director.
+Tony stepped down as director in 2016 (now a consultant to the practice), whilst Simon Whibley joined Workshop Architecture as director.

 James Staughton, Director